-There are ways that hiring for IT-related positions is different from hiring for other jobs.
-Trends in IT staffing show that potential hires expect more competitive offers and newer technology to work with.
-Also, most do their own in-depth research on your company before interviewing.
-The more information they can find about the position, the better.
+Trends in IT hiring and IT staffing show that potential hires expect more competitive offers and newer technology to work with.
+Most candidates do their own in-depth research on your company before interviewing; and, the more information they can find about the position, the better.
+So, to hire the right candidate, you need to be prepared with a job description, a place to list the job, and a strategy to conduct multiple interviews.

 Here are some tips to simplify the IT hiring process and make it easier to find your newest employee.